-42 Other statutory information
+45 Other statutory information

-- (i) The Company does not have any Benami property, where any proceeding less been unitated or pending against the Company for holding any Benami property - (ii) The Company do not have any transactions with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall - (a) directly or indirectly lend or invest in other persons or entities identified in any mainer whatsoever by or on hebalf of the Company (Crimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entry(ties), itselucting foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Diffimate Beneficiaries) or - (b) provide any guarantee, security or the like on hehalf of the Ultimate Beneficiaries. - (VII) The Company has not entered any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as meome during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the facome Tax Act, 1961) - (vir.)
-The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (ix) The Company has not granted any loans or advances in the nature of loans to promoters, directors.
-KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment - (x) The Company has used the borrowings from bank and financial institution for the specific purpose for which it was taken - (xi) The Company has complied with number of layers prescribed under the Companies Act, 2013 - (xii) The Company has not entered into any scheme of an angement which has an accounting impact on current year or previous financial year - (2011) The Company has not revalued its property, plant and equipment or intangible assets or both during energy year or previous year - (xiv) The Company is not required to submit quarterly returns or statements with banks during the current year or previous year. - (xv) The little deeds of improvable property disclosed in the financial statements are held in the name of the Company.
-However, original title deeds are under lien with fender
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck of E - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ics), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(es), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

+(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries,

+- (vii) The Company has not entered any such transaction which is not recorded in the books of accounts that has been surrondered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (viii) The Company has not been declared witful defaulter by any bank or financial institution or government or any government authority. - (ix) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment. - (x) The Company has used the borrowings from bank and financial institution for the specific purpose for which it was taken. - (xi) The Company has complied with number of layers prescribed under the Companies Act, 2013. - (xii) The Company has not entered into any scheme of arrangement which has an accounting impact on current year or previous financial year. - (xiii) The Company has not revalued its property, plant and equipment or intengible assets or both during current year or previous year.